marimeireles/psychonautgirl/blog/_posts/2019-01-23-This-is-a-journey-in-to-HTTP:2---Diving-in-to-performance-analysis--the-push.md

 ---
 layout: post
-title: "This is a journey in to HTTP/2 - Diving in to performance analysis: the push"
+title: "This is a journey in to HTTP/2: Diving in to performance analysis the push"
 comments: true
 description: "This is a journey in to HTTP/2 - Diving in to performance analysis: the push"
 keywords: "mozilla, personal"